Stop Paying Per Property — You're Overpaying in the Off-Season

 Make the switch

-If you’re paying per property and your off-season months feel like wasted money, get started with Airflow.
-The Growth plan at $28/month covers 5 resources and 100 bookings — with real accounting integration included, not bolted on as a premium add-on.
+If you're paying per property and your off-season months feel like wasted money, get started with Airflow.
+The Growth plan at $28/month covers 3 resources (extras at $9/mo each) and 100 bookings — with real accounting integration included, not bolted on as a premium add-on.

 Your properties don't charge rent when they're empty.
 Your software shouldn't either.